• Skip to primary navigation

 • Heat oil in a pan and fry boiled eggs using salt and turmeric powder and keep aside.

-• Now heat 1or 2 teaspoon of oil, add cumin seeds, green chilli and sauté.
+• Now heat 1or 2 teaspoon of oil, add cumin seeds, green chili and sauté.

 • Add required amount of base gravy sauce, combine well.